Zeeker/blog/content/post/how-to-build-your-professional-website/part-2-now/index.md

 <!-- Since installing the desktop app also installs the command line tool I'll leave the choice to you. -->
 <!-- For completion sake I will include the  -->
 To install now you'll have to install their desktop app.
-No worries, it's minimalistic and keeps your `now` command line program automagically up-to-date!
+No worries, it's minimalistic and keeps your `now` command line tool automagically up-to-date!
 You can either download it directly from [their website](https://zeit.co/download) or use `brew` to install it:

 ```sh